J-Sanderson/100-days-of-code/log.md

 **Today's Progress**: Continung the FCC Twitch streamer status webapp, rebuilding it with the new API.
 Got it to work and fixed some old code.

 Next up is the weather app, another case of having to start again with a new API.
-Problems with access control first of all - didn't realise had to add "callback=?" to the end of the getJSON function.
+Problems with access control first of all - didn't realise had to add "callback=?" to the end of the getJSON url.
 Easy enough to fix things now.
 Got the main bulk of the app working again, next up need to offer an imperial units option and get some variable backgrounds in there.

 **Thoughts:** I feel a lot better about having to rebuild my old code than I did yesterday.
 It was frustrating then, but the rewriting has shown me there was a lot of room for improvement - better commenting, getting rid of all those global variables that were floating around.